beltranaceves/Mongo-Node--Mobile-First-Form/README.md

 ```

 ## Run
-To run localy change url const in /src/javascripts/client.js to "http:localhost:8000".
+It will run on port 8000 by default.
+(Change in /src/server.js)
 ```
 cd /directory/src
 node server.js